The lessons learned from cybersecurity tabletop exercises will minimize the impact of your organization’s next data breach.

 If the adage is correct and success is 90% preparation and 10% perspiration, then will a cybersecurity tabletop exercise ensure you are 100% ready in the event of a breach?
 Not really, but you will both sweat and be exponentially better off after conducting one.
 A tabletop exercise, in this case meaning a breach simulation, will demonstrate how ready (or not ready) your technical and leadership teams really are to respond to and handle a breach.

 What is a tabletop exercise?

-A cybersecurity breach tabletop exercise brings together leadership stakeholders who would be involved in an actual cyber breach.
-A proper exercise will start with a realistic scenario and demonstrate how an incident could unfold in real-time.
+A cybersecurity breach tabletop exercise brings together key stakeholders who would be involved in an actual cyber breach.
+A proper exercise will start with a realistic scenario and demonstrate how an incident could unfold in real time.

 Imagine that there is no business continuity plan, no crisis plan, and the organization has never even had a discussion about ransomware.
 Tabletop exercises give you the tools to ensure that your organization has a plan, assigned roles, and experience making decisions with limited information.

 From a learning science perspective, there is a lot of research around practice required for skills development and mastery.
 You might have read Malcolm Gladwell’s Outliers and thought that you need 10,000 hours of activity to truly master it.
 Gladwell is often misquoted, but the gist here is that no one can become an expert or even become proficient in anything without significant practice.
 This is often referred to as muscle memory, but it isn’t just about muscles.
 It’s about forming mental as well as physical habits.
 While the ability to rely on these habits in an emergency can mean the difference between life or death for aircraft pilots or racecar drivers, it, too, can define success or failure for organizations during a cyber breach.

 What You’ll Discover in a Table Top Exercise